camme/webhook-deployer/README.md

 Follow gits guide on how you do it in windows [here](https://help.github.com/articles/generating-ssh-keys#platform-windows).

 After that, make sure the .ssh folder for the Network Service user has the keys and has the known_hosts file, so no problem might come when you interact with the git hub repo.
-In Windows 2008 R2, the Network Service home folder is at C:\Windows\ServiceProfiles\NetworkService.
+In Windows 2008 R2, the Network Service home folder is at

+    C:\Windows\ServiceProfiles\NetworkService

 Make sure the .ssh folder is there with the ssh keys etc.

 Now that the service is running, create a deploys.json that contains info about what the deployer will accept.

+#### Trouble
+If you have trouble with your keys in windows, you can always run

+    ssh -v git@github.com

+If that gives you something like "bad number of files", you can add a config file to your .ssh with the following statements:

+    Host github.com
+    User git
+    Hostname ssh.github.com
+    PreferredAuthentications publickey
+    IdentityFile ~/.ssh/id_rsa
+    Port 443

+Run the test command again, and if you dont have any errors, you are good to go.
+Make sure that you copy the config file (and knownhosts) to your service user folder:

+    C:\Windows\ServiceProfiles\NetworkService

 ### Ubuntu/OSX

 Here are the basic steps to install it: